Cash, Cards, & Currency Abroad

 Just temporarily confused by exchange rates.

-a coffee costs thousands in local currency, or dinner feels suspiciously cheap compared to New York, or you keep mentally converting every purchase back into dollars until you eventually give up.
+The kind of confusion where a coffee costs thousands in local currency, dinner feels suspiciously cheap compared to New York, and you spend the first few days mentally converting every purchase back into dollars.

-Cash Feels Different Depending On Where You Are
+Cash Feels Different Abroad

-Some countries still operate heavily in cash.
+Some countries still rely heavily on cash.

 Street food.